 It’s hard not to love the Shark Flexstyle Air Dry & Styling System.
 The overall design and technology is impressive, and it performs far above any other styling tool I own.
 Aside from that though, I can notice a considerable difference in the texture of my hair, thanks to the product.
 My hair is softer, less brittle and healthier now that heat damage is out of the picture.

 I know what you’re thinking, and yes—$300 for a blow dryer and straightener is steep.
 But considering most hot tools cost upwards of $50 (if not more), it’s a fair price to pay for an all-in-one styling system.
 I always get compliments on my blown-out hair, and learning different styling techniques is my new favorite hobby.
 Trust me, you won’t have to buy another hot tool again.

 Where to buy

 Take this as your sign to invest in a pro hair styling system that lasts a lifetime.
-You can find the Shark FlexStyle Air Drying & Styling System on the brand’s website for $300.
-It’s also available on Amazon for a little over $400.
+You can find the Shark FlexStyle Air Drying & Styling System on Shark’s website, Sephora or Amazon for $299.
 Considering it comes with five styling tools and is half the price of similar options (hi, Dyson), it truly is the crème de la crème of hair styling tools.
 Bye-bye, expensive blowouts!